TheYoanel/Cybersecurity-Firewall/README.md

 - Must be run with root/admin privileges
 - Customize IP addresses and interfaces for your network
-- Regularly update blacklists and security rules
+- Update blacklists and security rules
-- Monitor log files for suspicious activity
-- Test in a controlled environment before production use

 ## Project Structure